 This program provides analysis and professional guidance on recently issued FASB guidance to help the practitioner identify risks and uncertainties in implementing the latest changes in accounting principles.
 Corporate Financial Reporting Issues begins with an overview and purpose of financial reporting and goes into an in-depth discussion concerning revenue recognition.
-Intangible assets, fair value reporting, inventories, property, plant, and equipment, and financial instruments with characteristics of debt and equity are other topics covered in this course.
-This intermediate level course is most appropriate for the professional with detailed knowledge in this topic or the professional seeking to expand his or her knowledge base and who may be at a mid-level position within an organization with operational or supervisory responsibilities, or both.
+Fair value reporting, inventories, property, plant, and equipment, asset impairment, and derivatives and hedging are other topics covered in this course.
+This intermediate-level course is most appropriate for the professional with detailed knowledge in this topic or the professional seeking to expand his or her knowledge base and who may be at a mid-level position within an organization with operational or supervisory responsibilities, or both.

 Upon successful completion of this course, the user should be able to: